fat-potato-uk/cuke-test-containers-demo/README.md

 ### Challenge 10

 This tutorial looks to highlight a means of testing our application from an system/black box testing point of view.
-This means we are going to be testing the built artifact from the last tutorial (`employee-test` Docker image) through a similar set of `Cucumber` steps.
+To do this we are going to be testing the built artifact from the last tutorial (`employee-test` Docker image) through a similar set of `Cucumber` steps.

 The feature file looks exactly the same: